makoConstruct/CleverMatcher/README.md

 CleverMatcher is (or at least as a *stone soup*, aspires to be) an extremely efficient fuzzy text search for applications with autocompletion widgets.
 It's largely inspired by Sublime Text's autocompletion behavior, having a developed preference for matching acronym shorthands to their expansions.

+CleverMatcher wants you to type in shorthand.
+CleverMatcher will always understand.

 ###Example
 ```
 var ms = matchset([